 Battery charging is complete.

 You can use the phone while the battery is being charged.

-Charge phone battery using USB cable and PC
+Charge Phone Battery Using USB Cable and PC

 Figure 5.
 Charge the phone battery using the USB cable and

+PC.
 The following figure shows how to connect your phone to a PC to charge the phone battery.

 Insert the phone connector on the USB cable into the phone.